'The Honours programme offers interesting interdisciplinary courses'

 Social and cultural awareness

 'From a professional perspective, the UvA was also an excellent choice: it offers lots of opportunities catering to a wide variety of interests in which you can do activities for personal development alongside your studies.
-For example, within our study-association Extensus we organize events with fellow-students, such as galas and study-trips.
-I must admit, however, that the living quality in Amsterdam is rather high, which implies that we do not often encounter the less affluent ones among us.
-Within AIESEC, another partner-association of the UvA, we therefore intend to enrich our social and cultural awareness.
+For example, within our study-association Extensus we organise events with fellow students, such as galas and study trips.
+Within another partner association of the UvA, AIESEC, we intend to enrich our social and cultural awareness.
 This summer we are going to South-America to launch projects, such as the WeSpeak project, wherein we aim to reinforce the learning process in terms of language education.
-This is going to be achieved through practical classes reflected in cultural activities, conversational clubs, role plays, lectures and workshops of different topics, dictated by a heterogeneous group of international practitioners.
+This is going to be achieved through practical classes reflected in cultural activities, conversational clubs, role plays, lectures and workshops on different topics.
 In this way we want to contribute to the overall development of the population in the poorest regions of South-America.'

 'All in all, the University of Amsterdam serves as a great springboard for achieving academic as well as professional goals.'